We should be in India today. We’re not. Because of the conflict in Kashmir, we had to cancel our plans the day before our flight to Srinigar.

 Stunned, we quickly got dressed and headed to our doctor’s appointment.
 Over vaccinations, we talked about the pros and cons of still going, desperately trying to figure out a way to salvage the trip.

 Our friend Syed called us and confirmed the news stories we were seeing.
 The few other Westerners scheduled to attend his wedding had cancelled.
 The science conference at the University of Kashmir had been cancelled.
 Syed wasn’t sure if the wedding would have to be cancelled.
 With services down, we couldn’t very well plan on doing tourist activities.
 Flights to and from Srinigar, our destination airport, were suspended.
 We didn’t know if we could even make it to Srinigar let alone get back to Germany two weeks later.

 Tourists flee Valley, Kashmir Tourism Industry to see difficult times ahead – India Today: India TodayTourist… https://t.co/8HAXjxTbw1

 Since we had a layover in New Delhi scheduled, we considered just traveling there, but we didn’t have lodging booked, didn’t have the additional vaccinations for New Delhi, and had budgeted for two weeks of camping.
 We’re not big-city people, so two weeks hiking with friends in the mountains of Kashmir had sounded heavenly.
 Plus we hoped we might get a refund for at least our airfare.
 With the science conference cancelled, Travis faced the additional pressure of taking vacation days without a work component to justify it.

 Without proclaiming to even know the half of the region’s complicated and turbulent history, I can share what we’ve garnered from news, social media, and Syed’s ongoing updates.
 He’s still in Srinigar and just sent us an update today.

 Kashmir is a region in the very northern portion of India.
 When the British vacated their interests in Asia in 1948, they divided their former British colony rather arbitrarily north/south into what would roughly become India and Pakistan.
 Since then, both countries have contested the boundaries in the north.
 Pakistan claims the very northern reaches and India claims the central and southern regions, which encompass the area known as “Jammu and Kashmir.”
-(To further complicate matters, China and India share a contested border to the northeast.)
+To further complicate matters, China and India share a contested border to the northeast.
 The last open conflict to break out between India and Pakistan over the disputed territory was way back in 1999.
 Unfortunately, the issue is even more complicated than a territorial tug-of-war between the two countries.

 All of the regions we intended to visit are located in “India-administered” Kashmir – Srinigar, Gulmarg, Pahalgam, and Sonamarg.
 The people who live in these areas have historically been mostly Muslim, yet they live among and are governed by India’s largely Hindu population.
 While some Kashmiris want to remain part of India and some want to belong to Pakistan, many want their independence.
 And they’re fighting for it.
 Some take up arms to fight against the Indian government, but others don’t believe violence will resolve anything.
 Depending on the viewpoint, some say those Kashmiris who take up arms are “militants” inciting violence and rebellion.
 Others see them as brave heroes fighting for a free Kashmir.
 Against this backdrop, skirmishes periodically erupt between both armed and unarmed locals against the police as Kashmiris struggle to voice their rights.

 On July 8th, a singular event ended Kashmir’s period of relative calm.
 Security forces killed 22-year-old Burhan Wani, a separatist revered by many Kashmiris.
 His death sparked massive protests, particularly among the young.
 In retaliation, they attacked police stations and government offices.
-The police responded severely and undemocratically, barring local media outlets, cutting off communications in the region, and using pellet guns to disperse crowds.
+The police responded severely, barring local media outlets, cutting off communications in the region, and using pellet guns to disperse crowds.

 Had we not met Syed years ago and heard his stories about life in Kashmir, we likely wouldn’t have been able to find it on a map.
 But he’d been honest about the ongoing situation there, and we were aware of its troubled history before we planned our trip.
 We’d kept a close eye on travel advisories for weeks before our scheduled departure date.
 The US State Dept has a general advisory warning Americans against travel to Kashmir because of its potential volatility, but tourists have not historically been targeted.
-Over the past 6 years, tourism had been making a steady come-back as foreigners returned to visit the snow-capped Himalayas and houseboats floating among lotus flowers on Dal Lake.
+Over the past 6 years, tourism has been making a steady come-back as foreigners began returning to the snow-capped Himalayas and houseboats floating among lotus flowers on Dal Lake.

 To Syed, we wish him many happy years of marriage with his beautiful bride.

-- Previously I recommended that Americans who are traveling should notify the US State Dept via the Smart Traveler Enrollment Program.
+Previously I recommended that Americans who are traveling should notify the US State Dept via the Smart Traveler Enrollment Program.
 Though they failed us miserably with regards to our Kashmir trip, not sending out a single email or message via Twitter with updates of current events, I would still recommend registering with them.
 Just don’t rely on them as your only source of information.

-- For folks in Germany with public medical insurance through the company TK, they should cover travel vaccinations at or near 100%.
+For folks in Germany with public medical insurance through the company TK, they should cover travel vaccinations at or near 100%.
 Contact them directly to make sure or ask your doctor.

-- You can request travel vaccinations through your General Practitioner in Germany, but it’s unlikely they’ll be up-to-date on what you’ll require based on your travel destination.
+You can request travel vaccinations through your General Practitioner in Germany, but it’s unlikely they’ll be up-to-date on what you’ll require based on your travel destination.
 It’s better to find someone in your area who specializes in international travel and/or tropical diseases.

 For folks in or near Göttingen, I would recommend getting travel vaccinations and advice at the Institut für Medizinische Mikrobiologie Zentrum Hygiene und Humangenetik (Institute for Medical Microbiology).
 They have limited hours, so it’s best to call in advance. +188.8.131.5206